4144/pe_recovery_tools/imports_unerase/README.md

 Usage:<br>
 <pre>
 imports_unerase.exe [PID] [dumped_file] [output_file*]<br/>
-PID - (decimal) PID of the application from where the module was dumped<br/>
-dumped_file - dumped module (in a Virtual format) output_file* - name of the output file (defaule: out.bin)
+PID - (decimal) PID of the application from where the module was dumped dumped_file - dumped module (in a Virtual format) output_file* - name of the output file (defaule: out.bin)
 * - optional